conrad-krueger/Personal-Projects/Machine Learning/README.md

 <INSERT DIRECTORY HERE> is seen.
 python classifyEmAll.py

-Uses a CNN with a pretrained model (tf.keras.applications.MobileNetV2) to classifiy images of 3 starter Pokemon (Bulbasuar, Charmander, Squirtle).
+Uses a CNN with a pre-trained model (tf.keras.applications.MobileNetV2) to classify images of 3 starter Pokemon (Bulbasuar, Charmander, Squirtle).
 ~ 80% accurate.